Photo by ClickerHappy / Pexels

 A learning game where your child touches, drags, matches, and responds is closer to play than to "screen time" in the way most people mean it.
 There's a real difference between that and passively watching videos.

 That said, screens should be one part of the mix.
 Books, songs, conversation, and physical play all matter too.
-Apps like Small Universe are designed for 10 to 15 minute sessions because that's the sweet spot for young learners.
+Apps like Small Universe -- one of the best English apps for 3-4 year olds -- are designed for 10 to 15 minute sessions because that's the sweet spot for young learners.
+For more on what the evidence says, read our summary of screen time research for language learning.

 What to avoid